 IMPAACT4TB – Increasing Market and Public health outcomes through scaling up Affordable Access models of short Course preventive therapy for TB.

-By treating latent TB infection, we can prevent thousands of people from developing TB disease— and ultimately save lives.
+By treating TB infection, we can prevent thousands of people from developing TB disease— and ultimately save lives.

 The 12 strategically-selected countries are all high burden settings with distinct delivery challenges and are representative of the various TB epidemics where latent TB infection plays a unique role in sustaining their epidemics.
 The countries were selected to represent different epidemiological settings and funding mechanisms.
 In each of these countries, one of the consortium members has an organizational presence with the capacity to carry out programme activities and existing relationships with the Ministry of Health and National Tuberculosis Programs (NTP).